 When you look at the culture of an organization, you are actually looking at the sum total of the behaviors of all the employees.
 The company’s culture may have a place in a strategic document somewhere, or be on posters on the walls, but really the culture is defined by what the people of the organization do — which may or may not match a written definition.

 It’s not sufficient to know what the people in the organization do in general.
 Culture is more closely aligned to what the people do in times of stress, at the time of an acquisition, or when the organization is in some kind of transition.
-The behavior of the people at these times is what really defines a corporate culture.
+The behavior of the people at these times is what really defines what a corporate culture is.

 Culture transformation is an opportunity to move an organization forward in an exciting way that will give it a competitive advantage or address a significant challenge.
 Widespread culture transformation involves changing the behavior of all employees and leaders at the organization.
 They will be asked to approach work, relationships, and accountabilities with different skills and mindsets.
 Ultimately, a culture transformation has the potential to refocus and reenergize the entire workforce.